The art of escapism: Sailing into summer luxury with Maid Marian 2

 Seaworthy Maid Marian 2 guests can experience the Aegean Archipelago like they’ve never done before.

 A typical day on board could start in a secluded bay on the Cycladic island of Paros, with an indulgent breakfast on the main deck against a backdrop of lapping turquoise waters.
-There’s no shortage of items on the menu, which is comprised of fresh fruit salads, smoothies, slow-pressed juices, sweet and savory homemade pastries, and omelets.
+There’s no shortage of items on the menu, which is comprised of fresh fruit salads, smoothies, slow-pressed juices, sweet and savoury homemade pastries, and omelettes.

 Back on the upper deck, it’s de rigueur to laze with a good book on oversized sun loungers.
 And it’s a must to sip a sundowner on the main deck before a romantic dinner under the stars.
 More cocktails, liqueurs and a specially tailored music playlist completes a perfect day.